-Apacer's mSATA M4-M is a solid-state disk (SSD) drive in mini PCIe form factor that contains a controller, embedded firmware, and flash media along with a male connector. mSATA M4-M leverages the advantages of standard SATA SSDs in terms of wide compatibilities and reliable performance.
-Though built with MLC, this SSD can work in highly demanding environment as it can withstand ambient temperature from -40 °C to +85 °C (for certain capacities only).
+Apacer's mSATA M4 is a solid-state disk (SSD) drive in mini PCIe form factor that contains a controller, embedded firmware, and flash media along with a male connector. mSATA M4 leverages the advantages of standard SATA SSDs in terms of wide compatibilities and reliable performance.

-mSATA M4-M drive is designed with a single-chip controller, offering capacities of up to 128 gigabytes and is compliant with the SATA II high-speed interface standard.
+mSATA M4 drive is designed with a single-chip controller, offering capacities of up to 64 gigabytes and is compliant with the SATA 3.0 Gbps high-speed interface standard.
 Complying with JEDEC MO-300 standard, this mSATA SSD is the widely adopted embedded storage with compact size and exceptional performance.

-In addition, mSATA M4-M adopts the Apacer-specific global wear-leveling scheme to allow uniform use of all storage blocks, ensuring that the lifespan of a flash media can be significantly increased and the disk performance is optimized as well. mSATA M4-M provides the S.M.A.R.T. feature that follows the SATA Rev. 2.6, ATA/ATAPI-7 specifications and uses the standard SMART command B0h to read data from the drive.
+In addition, mSATA M4 adopts the Apacer-specific global wear-leveling scheme to allow uniform use of all storage blocks, ensuring that the lifespan of a flash media can be significantly increased and the disk performance is optimized as well. mSATA M4 provides the S.M.A.R.T. feature that follows the SATA Rev. 2.6, ATA/ATAPI specifications and uses the standard SMART command B0h to read data from the drive.
 This feature protects the user from unscheduled downtime by monitoring and storing critical drive performance.